HeardLibrary/workshops/_posts/2015-09-18-online-mapping.md

 * KML
 * Geojson (Mapbox)
 * XLS (Google)
 * Most tabular forms of data can be used or easily converted for use in an online mapping resource.
-A correctlyt formatted table for GIS looks like the following.
+A correctly formatted table for GIS looks like the table below.
 Keep in mind that not all fields are necessary but must have at least one type of georeferencing data (an address or latitude and longitude).
 ![Imgur](http://i.imgur.com/WaoXBtE.png)

 ##Create A Map With ArcGIS Online